-Let me begin by asking: What did you dream of being when you were 5 years old?
+Let me ask you: What did you dream of being when you were 5 years old?
 Before the world steered you elsewhere?

 Well, when I was 5, I was acting out the entire Little Mermaid on my front door step in a bra made out of Glade air freshener sea shells and a dorset fin made by my Grandma.
-The audience was comprised of my extended family; and if I recall correctly, I procured just one additional cast member: my sister, Fawn, who doubled as Flounder/back up singer.
+The audience was comprised of my extended family; and if I recall correctly, I procured just one additional cast member: my amazing, talented sister, Fawn (link), who doubled as Flounder/back up singer.

-Raised in Roxbury, CT, I'm the daughter of a meticulous builder who typically ends his day with some Dosteovsky or Dickens in hand and Beethoven blaring in the background; and a caring elementary school teacher who spends her free time writing poetry, playing piano, and contemplating late night ice cream.
+Raised in Roxbury, CT, I'm the daughter of a meticulous builder who typically ends his day with some Dosteovsky or Dickens in hand and anything from Beethoven to Hendrix blaring in the background; and a caring elementary school teacher who spends her free time writing poetry, playing piano, and contemplating ice cream or chips.
 (Not a day goes by without music penetrating the air of my childhood home.)

 Upon graduation, I was hired by at Tudor Investment Corporation.
 What began as a receptionist job morphed into a direction I never foresaw - an IT System Administrator supporting the Chief Technology Officer in one of the most respectable hedge funds in the world.
 Crazy where life leads and how fortunate I felt.